-BACK TO TABLE OF CONTENTS Legislative text Article 20 - Requirements relating to simplicity 20.9.
+Legislative text BACK TO TABLE OF CONTENTS 15 Article 20 - Requirements relating to simplicity 20.9.
 The underlying exposures shall not include any securitisation position.
 STS criteria 15.
 The underlying exposures shall not include any securitisation position.
 Article 43.3(a): requirements under 20.9 must be met "at the time of issuance".
 Yes Verified?
-PCS Comment See SECTION 7.3 the Mortgage Loan Criteria (a) and STSS28.
+PCS Comment Section 7.3 Mortgage Loan Criteria (a), (b) (c).
+See also the STS Notification, STSS28 which states: From the Mortgage Loan Criteria it can be derived that the underlying exposures (i.e. the Mortgage Receivables) do not include any securitisation positions and the notified securitisation is therefore not a re-securitisation.
 EBA Final non-ABCP STS Guidelines - statements on background and rationale No resecuritisation (Article 20(9)) 31.
 The objective of this criterion is to prohibit resecuritisation subject to derogations for certain cases or for resecuritisation as specified in Regulation (EU) 2017/2402.
 This is a lesson learnt from the financial crisis, when resecuritisations were structured into highly leveraged structures in which notes of lower credit quality could be re-packaged and credit enhanced, resulting in transactions whereby small changes in the credit performance of the underlying assets had severe impacts on the credit quality of the resecuritisation bonds.
 The modelling of the credit risk arising in these bonds proved very difficult, also due to high levels of correlations arising in the resulting structures.
 32. The criterion is deemed sufficiently clear and does not require any further clarification.
+EBA Final non-ABCP STS Guidelines